Ahmed-Hodhod/certified-kubernetes-administrator-course/docs/07-Security/10-Practice-Test-View-Certificate-Details.md

   $ vi /etc/kubernetes/manifests/etcd.yaml
   ```
   </details>

+  the port and url of the component sever can be found in its manifest file.

 - ETCD has its own CA. The right CA must be used for the ETCD-CA file in /etc/kubernetes/manifests/kube-apiserver.yaml.
   after checking the logs from the containers, we found that a connection is rejected to the etcd server and we assumed it is from
   the apiserver. so we are gonna check the etcd records in the kube-apiserver.yaml manifest file.
   ETCD CA certificate can be found in /etc/kubernetes/manifests/pki/etcd/ca.crt

+  In general, any problem with authentication -> go check the certificates and their paths in the manifests files.

   <details>
   ```